aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/zsuzsannaDosztanyi/index.md

 1. You can check PDB structures for this protein here:
     [http://www.rcsb.org/pdb/protein/O00401](http://www.rcsb.org/pdb/protein/O00401)
-2. Find PFAM families
+2. Find PFAM families and  check their type
-    check what is type of the PFAM entry

     1. Click on the domain
     2. Click on "Curation and model"
     3. Check type: